-Brazil vote: executives under scrutiny after coup chatter
+Brazil vote: Executives under scrutiny after coup chatter

 Associated Press

-RIO DE JANEIRO (AP) — Weeks ahead of Brazil’s presidential election, police on Tuesday carried out search warrants targeting several business leaders who allegedly participated in a private chat group that included comments favoring a possible coup and military involvement in politics.
+RIO DE JANEIRO (AP) — Weeks ahead of Brazil’s presidential election, police carried out search warrants Tuesday targeting several business leaders who allegedly participated in a private chat group that included comments favoring a possible coup and military involvement in politics.

 The search and seizure warrants were issued by a Supreme Court justice who heads the nation’s electoral authority, according to a statement from the federal police.
-They were aimed at prominent supporters of President Jair Bolsonaro, according to two of the people whose properties were searched and a source with knowledge of the operation.
+They were aimed at prominent supporters of President Jair Bolsonaro, according to two of the people whose properties were searched and an official with knowledge of the operation.

-The first round of the election is on Oct.
-2, with a possible runoff on Oct.
-30.
+The first round of the election is Oct.
+2, with a possible runoff Oct.
+30 if no candidate gets more than 50% of the votes.

-According to the source with knowledge of the searches, the warrants target eight businessmen who appeared in a story last week on news site Metropoles, which published screenshots from their chat group on private messaging app WhatsApp.
+According to the official with knowledge of the searches, the warrants targeted eight businessmen who appeared in a story last week on the online news site Metropoles, which published screenshots from their chat group on the WhatsApp messaging app.
 The person spoke on condition of anonymity because he wasn’t authorized to speak publicly.

 Many of the executives appearing in the Aug.
 17 Metropoles story have since said they support democracy, and allies of Bolsonaro immediately decried the operation as judicial overreach.

-In addition to issuing the search warrants, Justice Alexandre de Moraes determined the businessmen’s social media accounts be blocked and their bank accounts frozen, online news site G1 reported.
-De Moraes also lifted seals on their banking records and authorized federal police to take their depositions, the site reported.
+In addition to issuing the search warrants, Justice Alexandre de Moraes ordered the businessmen’s social media accounts be blocked and their bank accounts frozen, the online news site G1 reported.
+De Moraes also lifted seals on their banking records and authorized federal police to take depositions from the executives, the site reported.

 “This is clearly an operation to intimidate any prominent figure from taking a political stand for Bolsonaro or against the left,” Eduardo Bolsonaro, the president’s son and a federal lawmaker, said on Twitter.
 “This is an attack on democracy in the midst of an electoral campaign.
 Censorship.
 There’s no other word!”

-The AP was not able to confirm the authenticity of the screenshots.
+The Associated Press was not able to confirm the authenticity of the screenshots.

 The Supreme Court said in an email that de Moraes’ decision to issue the warrants is under seal.
 The brief police statement mentioned eight warrants in five states.

-Among the targeted executives is Luciano Hang, owner of Brazilian retailer Havan and a fervent Bolsonaro supporter, several news outlets including newspaper Folha de S.Paulo reported.
-On his official Twitter account, Hang said the Metropoles story was “irresponsible” and had created a fake narrative: “I never talked about a coup.”
+Among the targeted executives is Luciano Hang, owner of Brazilian retailer Havan and a fervent Bolsonaro supporter, several news outlets reported.
+On his official Twitter account, Hang said the Metropoles story was “irresponsible” and had created a fake narrative.
+“I never talked about a coup,” he said.

 Other members of the group were more talkative.
 “If the side that we defend is victorious, the blood of the victims becomes the blood of heroes!” one executive wrote.